skyriakidis/readme/README_snakemake.md

 ## Data

-This repository includes 4 fastq files in [data/fastq_raw/] for use with the workflow as well as a sample fasta file in [data/genome/] which will be used as a reference file for the mapping of the raw reads.
+This repository includes 4 fastq files in [bin/fastq_raw] folder for use with the workflow as well as a sample fasta file in [data/genome] which will be used as a reference file for the mapping of the raw reads.

 - Sample 1
 	- `test_1.F.fastq.gz` contains the forward mates of the sequenced reads of the first sample